-With that said, all of them still need to be watched closely through the cold winter months because frost might damage them.
+With that said, all of them still need to be monitored closely through the cold winter months because frost might damage them.
 There are a few key points you should keep in mind.
-Let's put our coats on & check them out right below.
+Let's check them out right below.

 Going Into Dormancy

-Some weeks before the yellowing-n-dropping, you may notice a significant decrease in water consumption.
-So water them sparingly at this time as winter comes close.
+Some weeks before the yellowing and dropping, you may notice a significant decrease in water consumption.
+So water the plants sparingly at this time as winter comes close.
 If however you see the stem tips are still pushing out new leaves, then keep watering them as normal.

 The timing and length of dormancy varies among different varieties, and even among clones of the same variety in different environments from year to year.
 So recognizing that your plants are going into 'sleep mode' can help tremendously for their winter care.